comingkms/MicrobioAMR/README.md

 ```
 The whole installation process should take about 5-10 minutes.

-To make the `MAMR` command available, it is advised to include the absolute path of MAMR's directory in your PATH environment variable by adding the following line to your `~/.bashrc` file:
+To ensure the availability of the `MAMR` command, it is essential to add the absolute path of MAMR's directory to your PATH environment variable.
+This can be done by adding the following line to your `~/.bashrc` file:

 ```
 export PATH=/absolute/path/to/MAMR:${PATH}